jheddings/go-cfprefs/cli/README.md

 # cfprefs - command-line interface to CFPreferences

 This CLI serves as a demonstration of the `go-cfprefs` module.
-It loosely follows the `defaults` command on macOS and provides powerful JSONPath query capabilities for working with complex nested preference structures.
+It loosely follows the `defaults` command on macOS and provides support for JSON Pointer paths to work with complex nested preference structures.

 ## Installation